mds-python/mds-python.github.io/09 Numeric Arrays and Data Visualization/2 Matplotlib: data visualization.md

 # we use it for the normal probability density distribution

 mi, sigma =  100,  15
-x = mi + sigma * np.random.randn(10000)
+x = mu + sigma * np.random.randn(10000)
 # numpy.random.randn returns an array with pseudorandom numbers
 # derived from a normal distribution of mean 0 and variance 1
-# multiplied by sigma standard deviation and adding mean mi
+# multiplied by sigma standard deviation and adding mean mu
-# transforms the distribution to normal distribution with mean mi and variance sigma**2
+# transforms the distribution to normal distribution with mean mu and variance sigma**2

 n, bins, patches = plt.hist(x, 50, density=True, facecolor='deepskyblue', edgecolor='b', alpha=0.75)
 # Here we explicitly receive the objects returned by plt.hist